eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 This tutorial demonstrates the CLI usage of new :ref:`easy_mode` feature in *Vulcanexus*, serving as a follow up of the :ref:`easy_mode_tutorial`.
-We will run two talkers and two listeners distributed across diferent hosts and domains and we will use the :ref:`easy_mode` CLI to connect and disconnect them as needed.
+We will run two talkers and two listeners distributed across different hosts and domains and we will use the :ref:`easy_mode` CLI to connect and disconnect them as needed.

 .. note::